 Myth #15 – People with disabilities always need help : Many people with disabilities are quite independent and capable of giving help to others.

-Myth #16 – People with disability can only do basic unskilled jobs : People with disability bring a range of skills, talents and abilities to the workplace.
+Myth #16 – People with disabilities can only do basic unskilled jobs : People with disabilities bring a range of skills, talents, and abilities to the workplace.
 They work in all sorts of jobs and hold a range of tertiary and trade qualifications.
-People with disability have a clear understanding of their abilities and are unlikely to apply for jobs they can’t do.
+People with disabilities have a clear understanding of their abilities and are unlikely to apply for jobs they can’t do.

-Myth #18 – People with disability have lower productivity levels at work : The productivity of people with disability at work is largely not affected by their disability.
-Most people with disability are as productive as their colleagues without disability and receive full wages.
+Myth #18 – People with disabilities have lower productivity levels at work : The productivity of people with disabilities at work is largely not affected by their disability.
+Most people with disabilities are as productive as their colleagues without disability and receive full wages.